stonet-research/zns-tools/README.md

 The benchmark is simple and is meant for only testing the adherence of F2FS with write hints if I/O is buffered and an `fsync()` is called on each file.
 For more advanced benchmarks, with asynchronous I/O, different engines and more possible configuration, use `fio` (which also supports write hints with the `--write_hint=short` flag).

-## zns.trace
+## zns-tools.nvme

 **Currently supported:** Any application on ZNS with Linux kernel and BPF support

-In the `zns.trace/` directory, we provide a framework to trace activity on zns devices across its different zones using BPF, collecting information on number of read/write operations to each zone, amount of data read/written in each zone, and reset statistics, including reset latency per zone.
-After collecting tracing statistics, zns.trace automatically generates heatmaps for each collected statistic, depicting the information for each zone in a comprehensible manner.
+In the `zns-tools.nvme/` directory, we provide a framework to trace activity on zns devices across its different zones using BPF, collecting information on number of read/write operations to each zone, amount of data read/written in each zone, and reset statistics, including reset latency per zone.
+After collecting tracing statistics, zns-tools.nvme automatically generates heatmaps for each collected statistic, depicting the information for each zone in a comprehensible manner.

 ## zns.apptrace